alix-dumoulin/just-another-ds-blog/content/post/2020-02-05-welcome-to-my-blog.md

 ---
-title: Welcome to my blog!
+title: Hi there, and welcome to Just Another Data Blog!
 author: ~
 date: '2020-02-05'
 slug: welcome-to-my-blog